Scientists Are Controlling Mouse Brains With Nanoparticles… and I Have Questions

 Where Do We Go From Here?

-For now, it’s mostly lab work.
+For now, it’s mostly lab work, and you and I will sit around and wait to see what else they release in the next few years.
 But researchers are already experimenting with using these nanoparticles in larger animals and exploring whether they can fine-tune them for more precise control.

-But let’s be real: it’ll be a while before your neurologist offers “magnetic brain control” as a treatment option.
+But let’s be real for a moment or two, it’ll be a while before your neurologist offers “magnetic brain control” as a treatment option.
 For now, it’s one of those breakthroughs that feels like a glimpse into what medicine might look like 20, 30, even 50 years from now.

-I think we’re living in one of the coolest, weirdest times for science.
+I personally think we’re living in one of the coolest, weirdest times for science (I suppose everyone always thought that though).
 Between cement that can store energy, glowing plants, and now remote-controlled mouse brains, it feels like we’re constantly toeing the line between sci-fi and reality.

-This nanoparticle breakthrough?
-It’s just the beginning.
+This nanoparticle breakthrough though, it’s just the beginning.
 Whether it leads to better brain therapies, or just gives us more insight into how brains work, it’s a fascinating step forward.

 I’ll be watching this one closely (and low-key hoping we don’t accidentally create telepathic mice).